mattermost/docs/source/configure/configuration-settings.rst

 Maximum Open Connections
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Maximum number of open connections held open to the database.
+The maximum number of open connections held open to the database.

 +-----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"MaxOpenConns": 300`` with numerical input.                                                                               |